catalystneuro/neuroconv/docs/developer_guide/schemas.rst

 :py:func:`~neuroconv.datainterfaces.basedatainterface.BaseDataInterface.get_source_schema()`, which is
 responsible for returning the source schema as a JSON schema dictionary.
-By default, these dictionaries are automatically derived from the call signatures of a function, and express similar information to a type-hinted call signature, but can also be used to define and validate inputs that are arbitrarily deep nested dictionaries.
+By default, these dictionaries are automatically derived from the call signatures of a function, and express similar information to a type-hinted call signature, but can also be used to define and validate inputs that are nested dictionaries of arbitrary depth.
 For example, :py:func:`SpikeGLXRecordingInterface.__init__()` has the call signature

 .. code-block:: python